-The first members appointed to the Management Board were appointed by the shareholders at the extraordinary general meeting of the Company on 31 May 2019 as part of the initial public offering.
-Following this appointment, the articles of association of the Company provides that the members of the Management Board are appointed and dismissed by the Supervisory Board.
-Each of the terms of the Management Board members are currently due to expire on 17 June 2024.
 The Company has entered into Mandate Agreements with the Management Board members regulating their mandate vis-a-vis the Company.
 However, the details of their remuneration are exclusively contained in employment agreements with associated companies pursuant to applicable employment laws.